 The first national wildlife refuge was established in 1903 as a result of concerned citizens.
-Volunteers continue to create major impacts on refuges around the country 110 years later.
+Volunteers continue to create major impacts on refuges around the country over 110 years later.
 Whether working directly with refuge staff or as a member of the over 200 refuge Friends organizations, supportive citizens keep refuges running.

 Follow Us Online

 American bitterns are year-round inhabitants of Virginia Beach and members of the heron family.
 These birds are typically very shy and secretive, hiding among reeds and grasses along the edges of lakes and bays.
 There are a few very friendly bitterns at Back Bay though, so keep your eyes peeled and camera ready next time you are in the area.
 Their camouflage is excellent so we must be attentive to detail to spot these beautiful birds.